imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

 paraFoam &
 ```

-The surface mesh at the `buildings` surface can then be visualized with the following settings:
+The mesh close to the surface of the buildings can then be visualized by only selecting the `bouldings` and `ground` patch at the Properties Panel in ParaView:

 ![Building case geometry](figures/buildings-paraview-surface-mesh-step-1.png)

-#### Surface-based mesh refinement
+### Surface-based mesh refinement

 At this point, the mesh is too coarse to resolve either the geometric features of the buildings nor the flow field in the wake.
 Reducing the maximum cell size of the backgroud mesh would result in a disproportionately large mesh.
 Therefore, the mesh is locally refined at the surface of the building.
 This can be achieved by adding the following lines below the entry `maxCellSize` to the `meshDict`: